directvt/vtm/doc/architecture.md

 In general, the local and remote platforms may be different.

-When the DirectVT IO mode is used, all keyboard, mouse and other input events are transmitted between hosts in a binary endianness-aware form.
+When the DirectVT mode is used, all keyboard, mouse and other input events are transmitted between hosts in a binary form.

 The following examples assume that vtm is installed on both the local and remote sides.

 ### Run a standalone CUI application remotely over SSH

 - Remote side
-    - Run SSH-server if it is not running.
+    - Make sure the remote SSH server is running.
 - Local side
     - Run command:
     ```bash